-The Company uses the same operational and financial model in each market.
-As of December 31, 2021, Privia operates in eight markets: 1) the Mid-Atlantic Region (states of Virginia, Maryland and the District of Columbia); 2) the state of Georgia; 3) the Gulf Coast Region (Houston, Texas); 4) North Texas (Dallas/Fort Worth, Texas); 5) West Texas (Abilene, Texas); 6) Central Florida; 7) the state of Tennessee and 8) the state of California.
+As of December 31, 2023, Privia operated in fifteen markets: 1) the Mid-Atlantic Region (states of Virginia, Maryland and the District of Columbia); 2) Georgia; 3) Gulf Coast Region (Houston, Texas); 4) North Texas (Dallas/Fort Worth, Texas); 5) West Texas (Abilene, Texas); 6) Central Florida; 7) Tennessee 8) California; 9) Montana; 10) Ohio; 11) North Carolina; 12) Delaware; 13) Connecticut; 14) Washington state; and 15) South Carolina.

-Medical groups are formed in each market with the primary purpose to operate as a physician group practice with healthcare services being furnished through physician members ("Privia Physicians") and non-physician clinicians (together, "Privia Providers") supervised by Privia Physicians.
+In our standard Privia Medical Group model, medical groups are formed in a market with the primary purpose to operate as a physician group practice with healthcare services being furnished through physician members ("Privia Physicians") and non-physician clinicians (together, "Privia Providers") supervised by Privia Physicians.
 Privia Physicians typically enter into a PMSA with a medical group, which requires the Privia Physician to provide healthcare services through and on behalf of the medical group.
 In conjunction with the PMSA, the medical group enters a Support Services Agreement ("SSA") with the Privia Physician's historic practice entity ("Affiliated Practice") whereby the Affiliated Practice provides certain subcontracted services to the medical group to allow the medical group to operate at the practice location.

 The Company does not own any Affiliated Practice, nor does the Company have risk of loss related to the Affiliated Practices; rather, they are typically owned by certain Privia Physicians.
 The Company's ownership varies by state, creating three types of medical groups: Owned Medical Groups, Non-Owned Medical Groups and Friendly Medical Groups (which are also Non-Owned Medical Groups).
 The Company majority owns Owned Medical Groups in those markets where medical group ownership is allowed with Privia Physicians owning, in the aggregate, the minority interest in the medical group.
-In other markets where state regulations do not allow the Company to own the medical group, our "Non-Owned Medical Groups" are either (a) 100% owned by the Privia Physicians or (b) majority owned, indirectly through a professional entity ("Nominee PC"), by a licensed physician holding a Privia leadership position (such physician leader, a "Nominee Physician" and each such Non-Owned Medical Group owned in this manner, a "Friendly Medical Groups".
-Currently, the Company has Friendly Medical Groups only in the Tennessee and West Texas.
+In other markets where state regulations do not allow the Company to own the medical group, the Companies "Non-Owned Medical Groups" are either (a) 100% owned by the Privia Physicians or (b) majority owned, indirectly through a professional entity ("Nominee PC"), by a licensed physician holding a Privia leadership position (such physician leader, a "Nominee Physician" and each such Non-Owned Medical Group owned in this manner, a "Friendly Medical Group").
+Currently, the Company has Friendly Medical Groups in Tennessee, West Texas, Washington state and South Carolina.
 The Company has entered into a restriction agreement with each of its Nominee Physicians and their respective Nominee PCs, which provides the Company the right to direct the transfer of each Nominee PC's ownership in the Friendly Medical Groups to other licensed physicians, among other matters.
 Owned Medical Groups and Friendly Medical Groups are consolidated into the Company, while Non-Owned Medical Groups are not.
 For Non-Owned Medical Groups and Friendly Medical Groups, please refer to the discussion of "Variable Interest Entities" for further discussion.